Chocolate Easter Nest Cake

 Smaller Bundt or Savarin cake pans aren’t easy to get hold of (and they’re quite pricey too) but you can easily improvise your own home-made version with an 18cm (7inch) loose bottomed cake tin and an empty (very well-washed) pilchard can.

 Don’t forget to weigh the can down with baking beans though – otherwise as the cake rises it will push the can up with it!

-Obviously, this would never happen to me.
+Obviously, this would never happened to me.
 I, myself, naturally, instinctively knew better than to put an un-weighted can in the middle of a cake.

 A food processor makes short work of both the cake and the buttercream icing.
 You (or various family members) can have fun with the decoration: start off with a good grating of dark chocolate; pile sugar coated mini eggs into the middle, and pretty up the whole thing with edible spring flowers. *

 Pansies, violas and primroses are all edible but anything grown from a bulb tends to be toxic to some degree.